-If the ancillary provider is not timely notified of the determination, or disagrees with the final decision, the ancillary provider may refer the dispute to external arbitration.
+If you are not timely notified of the determination or disagree with the final decision, you may refer the dispute to external arbitration.

 WHAT IS AN HCAPPA CLAIM PAYMENT DETERMINATION?

-A claim payment determination is Horizon BCBSNJ’s decision on a submitted claim or a claims-related inquiry or complaint.
+A claim payment determination is Horizon's decision on a submitted claim or a claims-related inquiry or complaint.
 Claim payment determinations may involve recurring payments, such as a base monthly capitation payment made to a participating ancillary provider, pursuant to the terms of the contract.

 A claim dispute that concerns a utilization management determination, where the services in question are reviewed against specific guidelines for medical necessity or appropriateness to determine coverage under the benefits plan, may not be appealed under this process.
 These decisions are considered adverse utilization management determinations and follow a different process.
 Please see the previous page for more information.